 That’s what separates Barker from other horror authors who have had their fiction adapted into films: He remains involved.
 Even the two flops before Hellraiser boasted screenplays by Barker.
 After Hellraiser, he went on to direct two more with Nightbreed and Lord of Illusions.
 Every single feature that followed saw Barker in a role as producer, usually through his production company Seraphim.

 The fact that Barker has such a hand in the films based on his work is nothing short of amazing.
-He’s never stopped working as an author, he does hundreds of paintings, many of which serve as illustrations for his successful Abarat series.
+He’s never stopped working as an author, he does beautiful paintings, many of which have served as illustrations for his Abarat series.
 After experiencing toxic shock in 2011 and falling into a coma, it was wondered if Barker would ever make a full recovery.
-By all accounts, he’s still in recovery.
-It’s taken everything he has to get back to work and the fact that he’s still doing this, still producing in an industry that can often destroy even the healthiest person, is astounding.
+But in spite of that, he’s still doing this, still producing in an industry that can often destroy even the healthiest person.
+And that is astounding.

 He stayed on as a producer for all three of the theatrical Hellraiser sequels.
 He let Bernard Rose turn “The Forbidden” into the classic Candyman while totally helping the reimagined story to retain a perfect Clive Barker tone.
 Barker produced its first sequel as well, establishing a working relationship with Bill Condon that would lead to the two of them eventually putting together the Academy Award winning Gods and Monsters.
 Barker produced several films based on his Books of Blood collection, including The Book of Blood, The Midnight Meat Train, and Dread.